Hubert Brand: Naval career

 Brand joined the Royal Navy in 1883.
 Appointed acting Sub-Lieutenant on 14 September 1889, he was confirmed in this rank in June 1891, and promoted to Lieutenant on 30 June 1892.
-He was promoted to Commander on 1 September 1902, and appointed in command of the destroyer HMS Success on 20 December 1902, but transferred to take command of the HMS Arab on her first commission only three weeks later, as she succeeded the Success as senior officer′s ship in the Portsmouth instructional flotilla on 12 January 1903.
+He was promoted to Commander on 1 September 1902, and appointed in command of the destroyer HMS Success on 20 December 1902, but transferred to take command of HMS Arab on her first commission only three weeks later, as she succeeded the Success as senior officer′s ship in the Portsmouth instructional flotilla on 12 January 1903.

 He was appointed Naval Attaché in Tokyo in 1912.
 He served in World War I as Naval Assistant to the Second Sea Lord and then as chief of staff to the Vice-Admiral commanding the Battle Cruiser Fleet in 1916.
 On 26 June 1919, he was appointed a deputy lieutenant of Hertfordshire.
 After the war he became commander of the King's Yachts from 1919 and then commanded the 1st Light Cruiser Squadron from 1922 before becoming Naval Secretary in 1925.
 He went on to be Second Sea Lord and Chief of Naval Personnel later that year.
 He was made Commander-in-Chief, Atlantic Fleet in 1927 and Commander-in-Chief, Plymouth in 1929.
 He was also appointed First and Principal Naval Aide-de-Camp to the King in 1931; He retired in 1932.